You should totally consider a visit to Munnar tea plantations when you’re following a one week Kerala itinerary.

 At around 3pm we made it out of the forest and on to one of the main roads.

 From there, we were taken by jeep for a 10-15 minute ride to a cute little home.

 And that’s where we had some very good homestay food!

 After lots of walking, you’ll no doubt be ready to eat!

 After we finished eating, that is basically the end of the tour, and we were given a ride back to where we started.

 How much does a tea plantation trek cost?

-When I did this tour through the Green View Holiday Inn guesthouse, the cost was 800 rupees (US$11).
+When I did this tour through the Green View Holiday Inn guesthouse (partner website), the cost was 800 rupees (US$11).